 Black Jack can be a good choice if you'd enjoy some dramatic stories, even if sometimes they really don't nail it or you'd want to observe how manga used to be written back in the 70's and what was the mentality of the writers back then.
 As Tezuka touches on a range of subjects, you would easily observe some things about his own mentality and even the industry's back then.
 Black Jack is a collection of stories from the life of Black Jack, some dramatic, some attempting to be dramatic and becoming comical, some with questionable content, but most interesting and still enjoyable.

-The stories were rearranged and released in an optimal rather than chronological order.
+were rearranged and released in an optimal rather than chronological order.
 Sometimes this will create some problems for the story, but it will make the story more optimal as the manga wasn't exactly released with a lot of the continuity in mind, but rather some of Tezuka's random ideas.
 The manga itself started as a horror manga, rather than a drama, so it also helps establish the drama side better.

 Back to what I said about drama, some of the chapters nail their drama really well do this really well, but some really fail on it, ending up as silly instead.
 I assume it's because Tezuka tried to be overlydramatic and illustrate his point through too many coincidental events in the stories or he simply had an idea but he was pressed on time and couldn't come up with any better idea or couldn't hold up well with it.
 Sometimes you'll even found repeated themes.
 I think as a result of the fact that at times he tried to take the manga too seriously, he sometimes likes to get the manga to break the fourth wall, either through his own characters or by including himself in the manga.